adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/about.md

 ![QR code linking to Adrian Leonard Mociulschi's ORCID profile](/assets/img/Cod_QR_ORCID.png){: width="150" }

-The code above links to my ORCID identifier, which is a unique identifier for researchers that allows for seamless connection and identification in the research community.
+The code above links to my ORCID identifier.
+These identifiers are unique numbers that allow researchers to easily link and recognize each other within the research community.

 ## Official photo